Skip to main content

 Meat Cooking Temperatures & Thermometers: Professional Chef Guide

-At Purple Café, where I managed kitchen operations serving 200+ covers nightly, thermometers weren't optional—they were mandatory.
+At Purple Café, where we served 200+ covers on busy nights, thermometers weren't optional—they were mandatory.
 When serving hundreds of guests, food safety and consistency aren't negotiable.
 Every protein got checked.

 Whether grilling steaks or roasting chicken, combine thermometer precision with proper seasoning techniques for restaurant-quality results at home.